hypernumbers/hypernumbers-manual/contents/hypernumbers-overview/making-forms.rst

    :align: center
    :alt: Hypernumbers wikiform views

-There are three sorts of wiki controls
+There are five sorts of wiki controls

 * a plain editable cell
 * a drop down
 * a rich-text entry
+* a checkbox
+* a decrementor/incrementor

 Then can be added from the toolbar using the wiki icons: